sherwin-leung/antifragile/README.md

 ## 💡How To Use

 `
-As of version 1.12 - subject to change with when additional functionalities are implemented `
+As of version 1.13 - subject to change with when additional functionalities are implemented `

 ### First Usage

 1. Press the pill shaped **Exercise** button to expand the section.
    * Enter in an exercise name, eg. "Shadowboxing", and press **Save**.
 This exercise will be saved and displayed in step 2
+   <br>_- Note, exercises are not appended at the end, but rather alphabetically by name - with the exception of **Additional Rest** and **Stretch** which are always at the top (subject to change)_

 2. Press the pill shaped **Routine** button to expand the section
    * Enter a routine name